 Law of Supply

-According to the law of supply, there is a direct relationship between supply and the price of a product or service under cetirus peribus assumption (i.e. other things being equal).
+According to the law of supply, a microeconomic law, there is a direct relationship between supply and the price of a product or service assuming ceteris paribus (i.e. other things being constant).
 Law of supply states that the quantity of a product or resource made available for sale by a producer or a resource owner varies directly with the price of the product or resource respectively provided that other things remain constant.

-It is important to note that supply is affected by a number factors in addition to price and the law of supply applies only under the assumption that other things remain constant.
+It is important to note that supply is affected by a number factors in addition to price and the law of supply applies only under the assumption that these other factors remain constant.
+The factors affecting supply are called determinants of supply.

-There are lots of examples of economic behavior which is in conformance to the law of supply.
-For example, a fruit vendor will try to make available more fuits for sale when the fruit prices prices are high and relatively less when the prices are low.
+- fruit vendors will try to make available more fruits for sale when the fruit prices are high and relatively less when the prices are low

-The law of suppy can be presented in the form of a graph between the price and the quantity supplies of a product as shown below:
+The law of supply is often presented in the form of a supply curve which shows the relationship between the price and the quantity supplies of a product as shown below:

 The above supply line has a positive slope thus indicating that there is direct relationship between the price of a product and the quantity supplied.
 As the price increases, producers and resource owners will supply more.

 Written by Irfanullah Jan and last revised on